brainly-dev/brainly.dev/_posts/2019-01-23-react-native.md

 ---
 layout: post
-title:  "Options for creating a new site with Jekyll"
+title:  "React and react Native Development"
-author: jane
+author: foss
-categories: [ Jekyll, tutorial ]
+categories: [ Services ]
 image: assets/images/13.jpg
+tags: [ featured, process, services, 'web development', 'mobile development' ]
 ---

 `jekyll new <PATH>` installs a new Jekyll site at the path specified (relative to current directory).
 In this case, Jekyll will be installed in a directory called `myblog`.
 Here are some additional details: